 A popular formulation of such trusts is for the trust assets to be distributed only after the grantors pass away.
 When that is the structure that is elected and implemented, the grantors should have access to the assets they have titled into the trust.

 For more questions about wills, trusts and the types of considerations associated with estate planning, talk to Windy City Legal.
 No matter which stage of your life you are in, we’re here to help develop your estate plan to reflect it, and can help you keep it current as things change.
-It’s what we call Estate Planning For Life.
-Experience it for yourself by calling Windy City Legal today at 312-278-1187.
+Call Windy City Legal today at 312-278-1187.